microsoft/verified-storage/README.md

 # Project

+**The OSDI 2025 artifact is located in the `osdi25/` directory.
+Please see the `osdi25-artifact` branch for the most up-to-date version of the artifact.**

 This repository contains code for verified storage systems.
 The code is written in, and its correctness properties are verified with, [Verus](https://github.com/verus-lang/verus).